Income and benefits, Mass. Legal Help, April 2023.

 "Emergency Assistance is the shelter system for families in Massachusetts..."
 Pregnant women and families with children are eligible."
 There are several more requirements to be eligible.
 The guide explains these requirements and how to apply for shelter.
 For more detailed information, see Emergency Assistance Advocacy Guide, below.

-Beyond financial aid: A guide to extra help for low-income adult students, Produced by Deborah Harris, Massachusetts Law Reform Institute, and Ruthie Liberman, Crittenton Women’s Union.
+Beyond financial aid: A guide to extra help for low-income adult students, Massachusetts Law Reform Institute and Crittenton Women’s Union, 2010.

 Public programs can offer support, but sometimes the rules about who is eligible for public benefits, such as housing assistance, food stamps, or unemployment insurance, are different for students.
 This booklet will help you determine which public benefits may be available to you and your family while you go to school.